Community Art installation, Dorchester Festival – portfolio

 Exhibition information

-The individual artworks, completed on small squares, is all inspired by the local environment: the landscape and nature of Wittenham Clumps, the River Thames near Day’s Lock, the rich archaeology and history of the area and the magnificent architecture and tranquil setting of the Abbey.
-Emma is currently working with young artists from local schools and other groups to create a vibrant array of pieces for the installation.
-Many locally based artists, including those exhibiting at Oxfordshire Artweeks are also creating pieces to include.
+The individual artworks, completed on small squares, are all inspired by the local environment: the landscape and nature of Wittenham Clumps, the River Thames near Day’s Lock, the rich archaeology and history of the area and the magnificent architecture and tranquil setting of the Abbey.
+Emma has worked with young artists from several local schools and other groups to create a vibrant array of pieces for the installation.
+Many locally based artists, including those exhibiting at Oxfordshire Artweeks have also created pieces to include, as have many individuals in Dorchester and surrounding villages.
 Artwork will span a range of media and techniques including drawing, painting, collage, printmaking and textiles.

-The work will be installed in the Abbey by Friday 1st May and formally opened at 11am on Saturday 2nd May.
+The work will be ready to view from Friday 1st May and formally opened at 11am on Saturday 2nd May.
 This event is FREE and available for viewing throughout the Festival week (1-10 May) during Abbey opening hours 10 -4.

 If you need disabled parking or access do contact us here with your requirements – we’d love to help you!